-Evolution of thermal conditions around the failure zone is crucial to get better insight in possibleinto potential collapse mechanisms but involves complex transient glacier-permafrost interactions (Figs. 7-8).
-Where bedrock of the northern slope has remained free of glaciers during past decades, its temperature can be estimated at a few °Cdegrees Celsius below freezing temperature, probably close to, ranging from typically near 0°C at lower altitudes, around 2400-2600 m asl, and reaching -1°C to -4°C towards the uppermost parts.
+Evolution of thermal conditions around the failure zone is crucial to get better insight into potential collapse mechanisms but involves complex transient glacier-permafrost interactions (Figs. 7-8).
+Where bedrock of the northern slope has remained free of glaciers during past decades, its temperature can be estimated at a few degrees Celsius below freezing, ranging from typically near 0°C at lower altitudes, around 2400-2600 m asl, and reaching -1°C to -4°C towards the uppermost parts.
 With such surface temperatures, permafrost depth may in places exceed several tens of m (Etzelmüller et al., 2020).

-In the Alps, perviouspermeable firn zones, warmed up by percolating and refreezing meltwater, are temperate up to altitudes between approximately 3400 and 3900 m above sea level (HaeberliHaeberlii and Alean 1985; Suter et al., 2001; Bohleber, 2019) while the impermeable ice of the ablation zones in areas with permafrost tends to be cold.
-The LIA glacier at the Marmolada site with extensive warm firn areas may therefore have been polythermal and predominantly warm-based (cf., Wilson and Flowers, 2013) with only its lowest margins containing cold ice, partially frozen to bedrock.
-Higher parts of bedrock underneath the LIA glacier could therefore have been margined largely unfrozen.
-Interestingly, ice temperatures recorded several tens of cm within the walls of some WWI tunnels, dug in the Marmolada glacier in 1917 (Hess, 1940), in the elevation range 2800-3200 m asl, already showed average values of -1.32°C in tunnel "32" (located in the vicinity of the failure site) and of -1.27°C in tunnel "S" (located ~~700 m west of the failure site), i.e.,).
+In the Alps, permeable firn zones, warmed up by percolating and refreezing meltwater, are temperate up to altitudes between approximately 3400 and 3900 m above sea level (Haeberl\i and Alean 1985; Suter et al., 2001; Bohleber, 2019) while the impermeable ice of the ablation zones in areas with permafrost tends to be cold.
+The LIA glacier at the Marmolada site with extensive warm firn areas may therefore have been polythermal and predominantly warm-based (cf., Wilson and Flowers, 2013) with only its lowest margins containing cold ice, partially frozen to bedrock, Higher parts of bedrock underneath the LIA glacier could therefore have remained largely unfrozen.
+Interestingly, ice temperatures recorded several tens of cm within the walls of some WWI tunnels, dug in the Marmolada glacier in 1917 (Hess, 1940), in the elevation range 2800-3200 m asl, already showed average values of -1.32°C in tunnel "32" (located in the vicinity of the failure site) and of -1.27°C in tunnel "S" (located ~700 m west of the failure site).
 These values suggest that moderately cold conditions prevailed at that time on the northern side of the Marmolada.
-With Over the following decades, the progressive loss of insulating warm firn areas, such likely led to further cooling of surface ice-especially also.
-This cooling, in turn, is thought to have affected the thermal regime of the ice body, from which the ice avalanche later detached.
+Over the following decades, the progressive loss of insulating warm firn areas likely led to further cooling of surface ice.
+This cooling, in turn, is thought to have affected the thermal regime of the ice body from which the avalanche later detached.

 The long-term thermal evolution of the glacieret has, on one hand, caused the freezing of its ice base to the underlying rock, as confirmed by temperature measurements taken in the ice borehole throughout the upper portion last summer.
-On the other hand, the warming-induced permafrost degradation (Gruber and Haeberli, 2007), suggested by the fifteen-year temperature and active layer and permafrost thickness monitoring in the rock borehole at PZB (Fig. 7), has is likely a contributing factor to be created instability conditions weakening the basal interface in the frontal zone of the glacier.
+On the other hand, the warming-induced permafrost degradation (Gruber and Haeberli, 2007), suggested by the fifteen-year temperature and active layer and permafrost thickness monitoring in the rock borehole at PZB (Fig. 7), is likely a contributing factor to weakening the basal interface in the frontal zone of the glacier.
 The curved geometry of the median crevasse, clearly visible after the failure, suggests that the glacier was primarily deformed under the influence of gravitational forces, with negligible basal sliding.
 This further supports the hypothesis of a locally cold ice base.
 Moreover, as clearly shown in Fig. 9B, a large portion of basal ice remained frozen to bedrock after the failure (see more details in subsection 5.2.2).
-Such recent subglacial freezing may likely have influenced the hydraulic permeability of the karstic subglacial rocks and, hence, the, potentially reducing drainage mechanisms of capacity beneath the cold surface ice body.
+Such recent subglacial freezing may likely have influenced the hydraulic permeability of the karstic subglacial rocks, potentially reducing drainage capacity beneath the cold ice.
 This permeability reduction could have helped building up high water pressures in the ice body.